Amazon Brand Registry: Complete Seller Guide for 2020

 5. Enroll in Transparency

-To further product your brand, we recommend also enrolling in Transparency.
+To further protect your brand, we also recommend enrolling in Transparency.
 To enroll in Transparency you will need to be able to verify yourself as the brand owner for your products, have a 12-digit UPC barcode on your products, and be able to apply unique Transparency codes on every unit shipped to Amazon.

 Transparency is currently free for the first 6 months or first 100,000 items.
-However, that may change in 2019.
+However, that may change, so make sure to ask your Amazon contact before applying.
 After the free period, sellers are charged per Transparency code based on a tiered pricing model.